harish-kp/Practical-test/README.md

 I have written python code to rotate the Husky UGV for 10 seconds in anticlockwise direction.
 In order to execute the code create a package named "practice-test" and clone the repository's contents into the package. "task1.py" file in the repository corresponds to this task.

 To execute the program,
 In 3 different terminals,
     Execute `roscore`
     Eexecute `roslaunch husky_gazebo husky_empty_world.launch`
-    Get to the directory of the 'task1.py', excute `python task1.py` The file has already been daemonized, it'll right away exit to default terminal.
+    Get to the directory of the 'task1.py', excute `python task1.py`
+    The file has already been daemonized, it'll right away exit to default terminal.
-To review that the process was executed in the background, kindly use \textit{ps -axl}, where you can lookup that \verbose{roslaunch husky\_gazebo husky\_empty\_world.launch} being executed for about 12 seconds.
+To review that the process was executed in the background, kindly use `ps -axl`, where you can lookup that \verbose{roslaunch husky\_gazebo husky\_empty\_world.launch} being executed for about 12 seconds.
 Linux's "man daemon" came in handy to understand what and necessity of services in linux.
 In progress: